Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 @c "label" properties:
 - @c "text": the title's text.
+- @c "background": the background color.
+This can be a either a color name or hex-encoded value.
+- @c "color": the font color.
+This can be a either a color name or hex-encoded value.

 Properties common to all graph items:
 - @c "title": the title of the graph, which contains @c label properties.
+- @c "axes": an array of @c axis objects.
 - @c "legend": an item containing the following properties:
   - @c "placement": where to place the legend.\n
     The options are:\n